Georgina Baillie: Music

 From 2011 to 2012, Baillie was lead singer of the band Georgie Girl And Her Poussez Posse, which Ant mentored.
 There were two incarnations of Poussez Posse.
 The original line-up featured Baillie with Fiona Bevan and Danie Cox both on guitars, Rachael Smith on drums and Molly Spiers Macleod (daughter of Spizz) on bass.
 Footage from early 2011 of a band meeting of this first incarnation at Ant's home is included in Bond's documentary.
 They recorded a single of "Rubber Medusa" (b/w "Teacher") and an EP of four of Cox's songs.
 Both projects remain unreleased.
 Bevan left to concentrate on her own music in July 2011 and Cox, Smith and Spiers Macleod all abruptly left in September (to found their own band The Featherz, led by Cox).

 At this point, the second incarnation of the Posse was recruited, featuring the return of Corleone on guitar, drummer Jessica Rushton and future Curse of Lono bassist Charis Anderson.
 This version toured the UK, mainland Europe and Australia supporting Ant and his band between October 2011 and December 2012, with Baillie performing double duty every night as both the Posse's frontwoman and Ant's backing vocalist.

 Early in 2013, Baillie dissolved the second Posse.
 She sang vocals and Corleone played guitar as the duo Vortex Empress.
 They produced two tracks, "Burn Me" and "Spellbound" and a music video for the former.
-In 2014, she sang backing vocals in Guns2Roses, (a Guns 'N Roses tribute act).
+From mid to late 2013, she sang backing vocals in Guns 2 Roses, (the official Guns 'N Roses tribute act).
 In 2016, she worked with Boz Boorer singing vocals on the track "Le Stalker" on Boorer's solo album Age of Boom.